-Marvel's Midnight Suns review: Superhero strategy surprises
+Marvel's Midnight Suns review: Superhero strategy is surprise smash hit

-(Pocket-lint) - There's nothing like a surprise hit to reaffirm your love of videogames and that's exactly what Marvel's Midnight Suns has accomplished.
+There's nothing like a surprise hit to reaffirm your love of videogames and that's exactly what Marvel's Midnight Suns has accomplished.

 Released amongst a bevvy of big-name blockbusters at the end of 2022, it could have been overlooked somewhat.
 And to be fair, for the first hour or so, we were tempted to move onto something else ourselves.
 But, having given it the benefit of the doubt and a longer play, we can honestly say it's well worth a touch of patience.